bryan-at-looker/embed-sdk-sko-markdown/section5.md

 Dynamic dashboard control starts with understanding what options we have to play with.
 We are going to start listening to the `dashboard:load` event to see the options that are available to us.

-Create a function at the bottom of `demo.ts`
+Create a function at the bottom of `demo.ts` to track the load event

 ```js
 function loadEvent (event: any) {